4 Brilliantly Simple Ideas to Engage With Customers on Social Media That Work

 Here is how Clickdesk.com usually educates their audience.
 Creating awareness among your customers about not only the brand and product but also the industry, in general, will make your brand appear more powerful and authentic.

 This is the most difficult part of the process.
 The idea is to be consistent and to time, plan and execute your online activities according to a defined, step-by-step schedule.
 You might not be able to stay on social media all the time, especially if you are a startup, but oscillating between periods of aggressive activity and lulls before you reappear on your Twitter profile again could be harmful to your reputation.

 Be consistent so that your audience knows when to expect a response from you.
 Make a calendar and follow it religiously.

 I love how brands like Lulus and Tobi have crafted their presence on social media.
 They interact with customers, update their audience about new arrivals and more, but they also follow a set timeline for each of their online activities so that their customers know when to expect the launch of a new product, discount deals and the like.

 In conclusion, customer engagement via social media is not really a choice anymore, especially if you are competing in the retail world.
-It is important to empower, educate and train your support team to connect with customers via social media.
+It is important to empower, educate and train your support team to connect with customers through optimizing the social media account.

 If used smartly, it will help you create new customers and retain old ones while continuously keeping you ahead of your game.

-Moosa Hemani is SEO consultantand a blogger at Setalks.com.
+Moosa Hemani is an SEO consultant and a blogger at Setalks.com.
 Want to talk more about SEO and customer engagement?
-Follow him on twitter @mmhemani.
+Follow him on Twitter @mmhemani.